ArnaudHalvick/e-commerce-mern-stack-improved/frontend/src/pages/profile/README.md

 - **Reusability**: Hooks can be reused across different components
 - **Maintainability**: Smaller files that are easier to understand and update
 - **Performance**: More optimized re-renders due to better state management
+- **Simplified CSS Management**: Single point of entry for all styles

 ## Usage